New Report Highlights Disproportionality in Child Welfare

 April 25, 2018

-The Parental Rights Foundation today released a new report on racial disproportionality in the child welfare system.
+The Parental Rights Foundation has released a new report on disproportionality in the child welfare system.

 The report highlights data from 2016 (the most recent available) showing that nationally the rate of African American children in cases “substantiated” for abuse or neglect is 1.51 times their rate in the general population. (“Substantiated” here is not the same as a verdict of “guilty” in a criminal court; “substantiated” simply means the investigator or department has concluded that, in their opinion, abuse or neglect is more likely to have happened than not.)